Skip to main content

 Also included in Prepareandserve.com is Irish food that is not easily found outside of Ireland / UK.
 This includes recipes for Irish Style Pork Sausages, Black Pudding and Back Bacon.

-There’s also Irish pub food, like Irish Vegetable Soup, great with a slice of buttered Wheaten Bread.
+There’s also Irish pub food, like Irish Vegetable Soup, or the Irish Pub Salad.
+Both are great with a slice of buttered Wheaten Bread.

 White bowl containing Irish Vegetable Soup with carrots, celery and parsley laying beside the bowl.